 10 Famous Books With Lesser-Known Subtitles

 1. Frankenstein; or, The Modern Prometheus.
-Many see this as her answer to the Industrial Revolution - she was rather skeptical that the type of progress being made was good progress.
+Many see this as Mary Shelley's answer to the Industrial Revolution—she was rather skeptical that the type of progress being made was good progress.

 2. Slaughterhouse Five: or The Children's Crusade: A Duty-Dance with Death